Udolf15/statsXNAT/readme.md

 ## Flow Diagram

-The following diagram show the flow of information from different part of the program
+The following diagram show the flow of information from different modules of the program

 ![Flow Diagram](https://github.com/Udolf15/statsXNAT/blob/master/images/flowDiagram.png)